For any questions or information, please contact Al Maag at Al.email@example.com, thank you!

 The game of softball started on Thanksgiving Day in 1887 at the farragut Boat Club in Chicago when Yale and Harvard grads were killing time waiting for the tickertape results of the annual football game between both schools.
 Instead of sitting around they wrapped up a boxing glove, making a soft ball and then played baseball in the gym with a broom.
 They enjoyed the activity so much they began to formalize rules and game basically became an indoor sport for years.

 Softball was very popular in Chicago especially indoor action in armories.
-The reason that the ball was 16″ or 17″ in size was based on one main reason.
-The parks and schoolyards were so small 14″ balls flew out into the street.
+The reason that the ball was 16″ or 17″ in size was based on one main reason, the parks and schoolyards were so small 14″ balls flew out into the street.
 The 16″ ball worked perfectly and also because of the depression, no one could afford gloves.
 The sport was accepted and enjoyed by all.
 The game was very popular way ethnic groups competed.
 One team of Italians (the Nut House Café) was sponsored by the architect of the St. Valentines Massacre, “Machine Gun” Jack McGurne.
 He was known to bet $10,000 on his team (value of $100,000 today)!

-The first national championship was played at the 1933 Worlds Fair in Chicago thanks to sponsorship of William Randolph Hearst.
+The first national championship was played at the 1933 World’s Fair in Chicago thanks to sponsorship of William Randolph Hearst.
 Due to the fact most teams that entered the tournament all played with different rules and size balls they finally agreed to play with 14″ ball.
 Future City titles would be played at Wrigley Field.

 Hanin, Elson, Divito and Burns in Awards Ceremony

-Because of the game’s popularity shown at that event, 16″ no glove softball took on a professional level, when Harry Hanin started the Windy City League the next year and lasted into the 1950.
+Because of the game’s popularity shown at that event, 16″ no glove softball took on a professional level, when Harry Hanin started the Windy City League the next year in 1934 and lasted into the 1950.
 Teams had their own stadiums and charged admission.
 They attracted thousands of people each night.
 Remember there were no TV and only two racetracks.
 Not only were these teams and players infamous representing their areas, but also gambling was the real game outside the lines.
-Many times they attracted over 10,000 each night and had more attendance than at the Cubs and/or Sox games that day.
+Many times, they attracted over 10,000 each night and had more attendance than at the Cubs and/or Sox games that day.
 A few parks included Bidwill Stadium, Parichy, Thillens, and Lane Tech Stadium by Riverview.
-At most parks there were 3 games each night, leading off were the ladies…Bluebirds and Bloomer Girls were two well known teams.
+At most parks there were 3 games each night, leading off were the ladies…Bluebirds and Bloomer Girls were two well-known teams.
 The girls were the foundation of the professional baseball league in the 40’s…and premise of the “League of Their Own” movie

 1949 Champions Kool Vent